Child Support Basics

 - how much was sent to you

 - and how much the child support office kept.

-What if I call my child support worker to find out what is going on in my case, but I don't hear back?
+What if I call my child support worker but I don't hear back?

-Your child support officer has certain obligations, and it is important to understand exactly what these are.
-You should carefully read the section called "County Child Support Services,” so you know exactly what to expect from the county.
+Your child support worker has certain obligations, and it is important to understand exactly what these are.
+Carefully read “County Child Support Services” so you know exactly what to expect from the county.